Solstice Family Farm

 Number of Internship Available: 1-2

-Application Deadline: ASAP, until positions are filled.
+Application Deadline: Until positions are filled.
 Email: firstname.lastname@example.org for an application.

-Minimum Length of Stay: Entire Season (through November 30th, 2020) or longer
+Minimum Length of Stay: Ideally the Entire Farm Season (thru November 1st) or longer

 “Around here, the view is always changing.
 We will be getting our hands dirty growing vegetables, tending the berry patch, and maintaining the apple orchard.
 We have 200 chickens that need to be fed and have eggs to collect.
 There is small flock of sheep that is tended to on a daily basis, primarily the feeding of hay and turning out into the pastures.
 During the spring and summer months we raise approximately 20 pigs that get fed and watered 3 times a day.
 There are always fences that need mending, poop that needs to be shoveled, weeds that need to be weeded, and a million other things that haven’t let themselves be known yet. “